 The technology stack consists of programming and designing tools, frameworks, libraries, and platforms.
 It contains two software components: frontend and backend for users and programmers respectively.
 When choosing the right tech stack a couple of factors need to be considered such as type of the project, scalability, security also time, and budget.

 There are many designing and testing tools available on the market.
 The choice of the right tool is based on the goal more than the budget.
-The catalogue of tools for mobile apps design recommended by our designers includes for example Balsamiq, Page Flows, UserBit, FlowMapp, LookBack, Abstract, Sketch, InVision, unDraw, and many more.
+The catalog of tools for mobile apps design recommended by our designers includes for example Balsamiq, Page Flows, UserBit, FlowMapp, LookBack, Abstract, Sketch, InVision, unDraw, and many more.
 There are also dozens of tools dedicated to testing.
-They support testing of almost all activities such as planning, requirement gathering, building creation, defects logging, and test analysis.
+They support the testing of almost all activities such as planning, requirement gathering, building creation, defects logging, and test analysis.
 Among the tools that our team of designers points out are Xray Test Management Platform, Testpad, PractiTest, TestRail, EIZO Test Monitor, Squish, and more.
 Luckily you don’t need to know all of them to succeed.

 If you don't know which tool you should choose, consult the project scope with app developers or a mobile app development company.